Wilshire 5000

 US bond market compared to total stock market cap (Wilshire 5000).
 Mortgage-backed securities not shown.

-The Wilshire 5000 Total Market Index, or more simply the Wilshire 5000, is a market-capitalization-weighted index of the market value of all American stocks actively traded in the United States.
-As of December 31, 2023, the index contained 3,403 components.
-The index is intended to measure the performance of most publicly traded companies headquartered in the United States, with readily available price data (Bulletin Board/penny stocks and stocks of extremely small companies are excluded).
-Hence, the index includes a majority of the common stocks and REITs traded primarily through New York Stock Exchange, NASDAQ, or the American Stock Exchange.
-Limited partnerships and ADRs are not included.
-It can be tracked by following the ticker ^FTW5000.
+The Wilshire 5000 Index (previously the FT Wilshire 5000 Index or Wilshire 5000 Total Market Index), or simply the Wilshire 5000, is a free-float capitalization-weighted stock market index that includes the market value of all American stocks actively traded in the United States.
+As of 31 December 2025, the index contained 3,414 components.
+The index is maintained by Wilshire Advisors LLC, which is owned by CC Capital and Motive Partners.
+It is intended to measure the performance of most publicly traded companies headquartered in the United States, with readily available price data.
+The index includes a majority of the common stocks and real estate investment trusts traded primarily through New York Stock Exchange, Nasdaq, or the NYSE American.
+Bulletin Board, penny stocks, stocks of extremely small companies, limited partnerships and ADRs are not included.
+The index is associated with several ticker symbols, depending on the market or website, including ^FTW5000, ^W5000, and W5000.